-If not, do you 'Skype' or 'Zoom'?
+If not, do you 'Skype'?
 That will show you if your camera is functioning correctly.

 It's vital that your camera is compatible with your computer and the version of Windows that you have installed on your computer.
 Only then can you proceed with ANY video capture programs.

 Analogue will work fine but MUST be connected to your computer using an adapter.
+Please contact us for more details (or see the BFR Tutorial regarding camera connections).